 If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire shall call and signal no ball.
 The same principle applies if the bowler later changes their mode of delivery without first notifying the standing umpire.

 10. No Ball for a Fielder Intercepting a Delivery

 This has to be an exceptionally rare form of no ball and it would be tough for anyone to recall an instance where this has happened.
-However, a no ball should be called and signalled if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman, the umpire shall call and signal a no ball.
+However, if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman, the umpire shall call and signal a no ball.

 A no ball can also be called if a fielder encroaches on the pitch, even if they don’t come into contact with the ball.
 In addition, the wicket keeper must not take the ball in front of the stumps unless the batsman has struck it or it has hit the batsman’s body.

-A fielder intercepting a delivery could very well be an accident in which case it would be more plausible but, in any instance where the fielder makes that interception before the batsman has had a chance to play, the umpire shall call a no ball.
+A fielder intercepting a delivery could very well be an accident in which case it would be more plausible but, in any instance where the wicket keeper or fielder makes that interception before the batsman has had a chance to play, the umpire shall call and signal no ball.